oborys/DNAC-Monitoring-App/README.md

 then open file usage.txt and run commands

-For correct using of notification module you need to create your Bot [Sign-up](https://www.webex.com/pricing/free-trial.html) and [Sign-in](https://teams.webex.com/signin) in Webex Teams Go to [https://developer.webex.com/](https://developer.webex.com/), then click [My Apps](https://developer.webex.com/my-apps) and Create a New App (Bot)
+For correct using of notification module, you need to create your Bot [Sign-up](https://www.webex.com/pricing/free-trial.html) and [Sign-in](https://teams.webex.com/signin) in Webex Teams Go to [https://developer.webex.com/](https://developer.webex.com/), then click [My Apps](https://developer.webex.com/my-apps) and Create a New App (Bot)